mopioid/Borderlands-Commander/README.md

 # Borderlands Commander
-A Windows program that provides a number of useful functions while playing Borderlands 2 and TPS.
+A Windows program that provides a number of useful functions while playing Borderlands 2 and TPS:
+* Saving and teleporting your position in the game.
+* Freezing time.
+* Modifying game speed.
+* Toggling HUD elements.

+See the video below for a brief demonstration.

 [![Borderlands Commander Intro]()]()

 This is made possible thanks to [c0dycode's CommandInjector](https://github.com/c0dycode/BL-CommandInjector), via the [BLIO set of methods](https://github.com/mopioid/BLIO).
+Also thanks to LightChaosman and his [NoDamageNumbers mod](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/LightChaosman/NoDamageNumbers.txt), FromDarkHell for various modding tidbits, and JoltzDude139 for expert testing and feedback.

 ## Installation